-Now 47-year-old Abu Khuder (nom de guerre) has lived in the Netherlands since 2014.
-He was granted a temporary asylum permit there after fleeing Syria.
+Abu Khuder (also known as Ahmad al Khedr) has lived in the Netherlands since 2014.
+He was granted temporary asylum after fleeing Syria.

 According to the announcement by the Dutch federal prosecutor on May 21, Abu Khuder was arrested in Kapelle in the southwestern Netherlands.
 Police searched his house and sequestered documents, his computer and a smartphone.
 The house of a man in Ede who has been allegedly in touch with the suspect, has been searched, too.

 Abu Khuder was arrested because of information provided by German police.
 In Germany, six homes belonging to suspected members of the same battalion were raided in a simultaneous, coordinated action.
 German police “provided witness testimonies against the suspect,” the Dutch prosecutor said.